On consecutive sums in permutations: Closing remarks

-In similar spirit, we may also ask if the only way for $S(a)$ to be small is if $a$ has some algebraic structure.
+In a similar spirit, we may also ask if the only way for $S(a)$ to be small is if $a$ has some algebraic structure.
 To give an indication of just how much structure one may hope to find, we give the following examples.
+We omit the proofs, which are rather standard.